-Health and safety at work Ensure health and well-being for all and for all ages.
+101105 Health and safety at work Ensure health and well-being for all and for all ages.
 3 GOOD HEALTH AND WELL-BEING Sustainability culture Ensure access to affordable, reliable, sustainable and modern energy systems for all.
 8 DECENT WORK AND ECONOMIC GROWTH Child labour Ensure health and well-being for all and for all ages.
-3 GOOD HEALTH AND WELL-BEING Diversity and equal opportunities Achieve gender equality and empower all women.
-5 spours Non discrimination Reduce inequalities.
+3 GOOD HEALTH AND WELLBEING Diversity and equal opportunities Achieve gender equality and empower all women.
+5 cences Equality Non discrimination Reduce inequalities.
 10 REDUCED NEQUALITIES Human capital development Provide quality, equitable and inclusive education, and learning opportunities for all.
-4 QUALITY EDUCATION Energy and emissions Ensure access to affordable, reliable, sustainable and modern energy systems for all.
+4 COUNTY EDUCATION Energy and emissions Ensure access to affordable, reliable, sustainable and modern energy systems for all.
 Promote action at all levels to combat climate change.
-13 CLIMITE ACTION Waste Protect, restore and promote sustainable use of the terrestrial ecosystem.
-15 UFE ON LUND Resource protection Guarantee sustainable models of production and consumption.
+13 CLIMATE ACTION Waste Protect, restore and promote sustainable use of the terrestrial ecosystem.
+15 ONLAND Resource protection Guarantee sustainable models of production and consumption.
 Ensure the availability and sustainable management of water and sanitation facilities for all.
 Protect, restore and promote sustainable use of the terrestrial ecosystem.
-15 LIFE ONLIND Anti-corruption Peace, justice and strong institutions.
+15 LFE ONLAND Anti-corruption Peace, justice and strong institutions.
 16 PEACE JUSTICE AND STRONG INSTITUTIONS Evaluation of suppliers Guarantee sustainable models of production and consumption.
 12 RESPONSILE CONSUMPTION AND PRODUCTION Sustainable site facilities Ensure health and well-being for all and for all ages.
-3 GOOD HEALTH AND WELL-BEING Externality evaluation Make cities and human settlements inclusive, safe, long-lasting and sustainable.
-11 SUSTAINABLE CITIES AND COMMUNITIES
+3 GOOD HEALTH AND WELLBEING Externality evaluation Make cities and human settlements inclusive, safe, long-lasting and sustainable.
+11 SUSTAINABLE CITES AND COMMUNITIES